Our Curriculum is all the planned activities that we organise in order to promote learning, personal growth and development.

 Parents and other members of the public can find out more about our curriculum provision by looking at our school brochure, by scrolling below to areas such as curriculum maps, SMSC provision and British Values, or by visiting individual class pages.

 We are passionate about developing the ‘whole child’ and it is a core value of ours that pupils will always receive their full entitlement to a wide and rich curriculum from EYFS-Y6.
 Pupils leave us attaining very well and making good progress from their starting points, but also with a rounded knowledge of all subjects and a confident view of themselves.
-Pupils in Years 1-6 study: English, maths, science, geography, history, art, design and technology, computing, PSHE, PE and RE.
-In addition, pupils in Years 3-6 also have weekly languages lessons.
+Pupils in Years 1-6 study: English, maths, science, geography, history, art, design and technology, computing, RHE (Relationships and Health Education), PE (Physical Education) and RE (Religious Education).
+In addition, pupils in Years 3-6 also have weekly languages lessons focusing primarily on French but with short introductory units to other European languages.

 View our Curriculum Content section and visit each individual subject.